 Always make sure to thoroughly check your insurance plan, as conditions may vary for your nationality or itinerary.

-That about wraps up my practical guide to the Cape Wrath Trail.
+That about wraps up this practical guide to the Cape Wrath Trail.
 I hope I helped give you a good start in planning your own trip.
 As always, I’m always available for any questions you might still have!
-Just let me know in the comments below or send an email to firstname.lastname@example.org.
+Just let me know in the comments below.